stinkymonkeyph/singapura/README.md

 > <img height="300px" src="https://github.com/stinkymonkeyph/singapura/blob/master/who.jpg"></img>
 > <br>

-## made for fun, made to learn
+## Learning is Fun
 Been using php frameworks lately, it's too mainstream.
 How about ? making our own and learning the shit out of these frameworks

 # Propositum
 Develop a micro php fucking web framework, that doesn't come with unnecessary packages

 # Cliché

-Reinventing the wheel !
-Another piece of shit
+Yes I'm reinventing the wheel, another piece of shit

 # TODO

 1. Add complex query support for the database handler
+2. Error Tracing
+3. CLI commands using engine file

 # Project tree